 - Information on how directors are selected

 If you find you do not have these details anywhere in your corporate documents, policies, or handbook, it’s time to update your documents.
-Reach out to us for assistance with updating your bylaws or policies to be connected with an experienced nonprofit attorney.
+Reach out to us for assistance with updating your bylaws or policies.

 If your documents do spell this information out, ensure that this is clearly communicated in writing to everyone involved.
 Be sure that members know what their role in the organizational hierarchy is and how they can make their voice heard without violating organizational policies.